joanseg/The-Positioning-Manual/chapters/06-About-the-Business-Value-of-Expertise.md

 {Crossing the Chasm illustration}

 Moore inserted a "chasm" between the Early Adopters and the Early Majority.
 This chasm represents the difficulty that new technology ideas and products, especially disruptive ones, have in gaining adoption among the Early Majority.
 In fact, "crossing the chasm" is so difficult that many new products never make it across.

 Although Early Adopters and the Early Majority are depicted as existing right next to each other on the Rogers adoption curve, in reality they are quite different in terms of _what they want_ from new technology.
-The Early Majority is more pragmatic than the Early Adopters are, and this pragmatism leads them to expect a significantly more robust, reliable product than Early Adopters are willing to accept.
+The Early Majority is more pragmatic than the Early Adopters are, and this pragmatism leads them to expect a significantly more robust, reliable product than Early Adopters need.
 This boils down, once again, to risk.
 The Early Majority is looking for risk mitigation in the form of what Moore calls a "whole product", meaning the new tech has an ecosystem of support, services, and best practices available to support its successful integration.

 Finally, Gartner, Inc. has developed a very useful concept they call the Gartner Hype Cycle, which looks at the Rogers and Moore adoption curves from the perspective of customer expectations relative to the reality of the new idea or product.